-Using public datasets, we demonstrate that our approach for inferring dietary fiber responders helps tackle replicability issue in microbiome science.
+Using public datasets, we demonstrate that our approach for inferring dietary fiber responders helps tackle replicability issue in microbiome science [58].
 The structure of gLV allows for modeling bacterial interactions as covariates and accounting for confounding variables reduces the risk of producing biased estimates of indirect effects.
-Controlling for confounding variables is highly important for replicability between results of similar microbiome studies, as the underlying mechanisms driving microbiota dynamics is, to a great extent, shared and should play consistent roles.
+Controlling for confounding variables is highly important for replicability between results of similar microbiome studies, as the underlying mechanisms driving microbiota dynamics is, to a great extent, shared and should play consistent roles [30], while these true microbial dynamic signatures could be largely masked by uncontrolled confounding variables [59].
 In fact, any scientific field that heavily relies on complex statistical analysis of large datasets may encounter challenges in replicability.
 Remarkably, our inference approach applied to different mouse or human gut microbiome datasets produced highly compatible results regarding inulin responders.
-In the mouse gut, both our data and data from Chijiiwa et al. agree that the strongest inulin responder is Bacteroides acidifaciens, which was also reported by a third study that treated mice with inulin (data not reanalzyed).
+In the mouse gut, both our data and data from Chijiiwa et al.[29] agree that the strongest inulin responder is Bacteroides acidifaciens, which was also reported by a third study that treated mice with inulin (data not reanalzyed) [60].
 On the other hand, reanalysis of four human datasets that all administered inulin revealed that unclassified Bifidobacterium (in three studies) and Anaerostipes (in all four studies) exhibit significant responses to inulin, despite the huge differences in the pretreatment microbiota composition among human subjects in these studies (Fig. S13).
+Hence, consistent with a recent review that focus on the impact of inulin on human gut microbiome [61], our model further confirms the bifidogenic nature of inulin, which has been attributed to the ability of genus to efficiently take up and intracellularly degrade larger inulin.
+By contrast, another three inulin responders that previously associated with polysaccharide-degrading, Faecalibacterium, Prevotella, and Lachnospiraceae, were individually identified, suggesting that the enrichment and responses of these three bacteria might depends on the gut microbial community structure.